SU-CompBio/lab-notebook-template/README.md

 Explain the content of the `data/`, `docs/` and `code/` directories, and edit the above block as needed, to include additional top-level directories or files.

+Modify `LICENSE` and `.gitignore` as needed.

+Choose a proper license [here](https://choosealicense.com/), also taking into account university intellectual rights, your contract, requirements of granting agencies, etc. Ask your patent office, grant office, etc if unsure.

+Update `.gitignore` using
+[gitignore.io](https://www.toptal.com/developers/gitignore) and add various file types based on the languages, tools and operating systems you are using.